Dates and Deadlines

 (A smaller build challenge is also available this year).

-Poetry Jam submissions: Accepted year-round with a 2024 extended deadline of March 1st
+Poetry Jam submissions: Accepted year-round with a 2025 deadline of February 28th

-Science Day for Little Scientists registration opens: January 15, 2024 – limited to first 300
+Science Day for Little Scientists registration: Open Now, limited to first 300

 Printable Fliers